worldstar/MedSAM2-Labelme/README.md

 ## MedSAM2 within Labelme
-We integrated MedSAM2 into [Labelme](https://github.com/wkentaro/labelme) to perform breast cancer image segmentation and cardiac ultrasound image segmentation.
-While MedSAM2 has shown improved performance in medical image segmentation, our tests revealed that it does not perform effectively on multi-modal breast cancer images and cardiac ultrasound images.
-Therefore, based on this, we fine-tuned MedSAM2 to address these challenges.
+We integrated MedSAM2 into [Labelme](https://github.com/wkentaro/labelme)  to perform segmentation on breast cancer images and cardiac ultrasound images.
+While MedSAM2 has shown better performance in medical image segmentation overall, our tests revealed that its performance on multimodal breast cancer images and cardiac ultrasound segmentation tasks was suboptimal.
+Therefore, we fine-tuned MedSAM2 based on these findings.

 <img src="https://github.com/worldstar/MedSAM2-Labelme/blob/main/examples/medsam2/main-windows.png" width=100%/>